Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 If you are involved with a registered [project](https://libera.chat/chanreg#project-registration) or [community](https://libera.chat/chanreg#community-registration), you may request a cloak indicating your affiliation.
-For help with this, ask a group contact for your project or community who can request cloaks.
+Rules and procedures for project or community cloaks vary by group.
+For help with this, ask a group contact for your project or community.
+If your project has listed group contacts publicly, they will be listed as "Public contacts" in `/msg ChanServ INFO <channel>`.
+If not, ask for help in the relevant channel.

 ## Re-identifying with NickServ

 If you are not [using SASL](/guides/sasl) or a server password in your client, you may need to re-identify with `NickServ` to associate your cloaked hostmask with your account.
-See `/msg NickServ help identify` for more information.
+See `/msg NickServ HELP IDENTIFY` for more information.

 ## Checking your cloak